C0deLineX/html-css-js-practice-environment/README.md

 # CodeLineX Practice Environment

 Welcome to the CodeLineX Practice Environment, a dedicated space for developers to enhance their skills in HTML, CSS, and JavaScript.
-This environment is designed to foster growth and hands-on learning for developers at all levels.
+This environment is designed to faster growth and hands-on learning for developers at all levels.

 ## Project Overview